 - Science notebook (optional)

-Directions for Sorting and Classifying Rocks: Geology for Kids
+Step-by-Step Instructions for Sorting and Classifying Rocks

 Sorting and Classifying Rocks Process

 For this activity, my 3-year-old daughter sorted and classified rocks based on size, color, texture, and shape.
-See photos below.
+See the photos below.

-Sorting and Classifying rocks by Size
+Sorting and Classifying Rocks by Size:

-Sorting and Classifying Rocks by Color
+Sorting and Classifying Rocks and Stones by Color:

-Sorting and Classifying Rocks by texture
+Sorting and Classifying Stones by the texture:

-Sorting and Classifying Rocks by Shape
+Sorting and Classifying Stones or Rocks by Shape:

 My daughter sorted square and round rocks.